rafael-alcocer-caldera/spring-boot-speedment-example/README.md

 ## Motivation

-I wanted to do an authentication service.
+I wanted check if Speedment is what it claims to do.

 ## Pre Requirements